Vice (2018 film): Plot

-Vice is narrated by Kurt, a fictitious veteran of the Afghan and Iraqi wars.
+Vice is narrated by Kurt, a fictitious veteran of the Afghan and Iraq wars.

-In 1963, Dick Cheney works as a lineman in Wyoming after his alcoholism led him to drop out of Yale University.
-After Cheney is stopped by a traffic cop for driving while intoxicated, his wife Lynne Cheney tells him to clean up his life or she'll leave him.
+In 1963, Dick Cheney works as a lineman in Wyoming after dropping out of Yale.
+After Cheney is caught driving while intoxicated, his wife Lynne threatens to leave him if he does not become sober.

-In 1969, Cheney finds work as a White House intern during the Nixon Administration.
-Working under Nixon's economic adviser, Donald Rumsfeld, Cheney becomes a savvy political operative as he juggles commitments to his wife and their daughters, Liz and Mary.
-Cheney overhears Henry Kissinger discussing the secret bombing of Cambodia with President Richard Nixon, revealing the true power of the executive branch to Cheney.
-Rumsfeld's abrasive attitude leads to him and Cheney being distanced from Nixon, which works in both men's favor; after Nixon's resignation, Cheney rises to the position of White House Chief of Staff for President Gerald Ford while Rumsfeld becomes Secretary of Defense.
-The media later dubs the sudden shake-up in the cabinet as the Halloween Massacre.
+In 1969, Cheney becomes a White House intern during Richard Nixon's presidency.
+Under Nixon's economic adviser, Donald Rumsfeld, Cheney becomes a savvy political operative while juggling commitments to his wife and their daughters, Liz and Mary.
+Cheney overhears Henry Kissinger discussing the secret bombing of Cambodia with Nixon, exposing the executive branch's true power to Cheney.
+Rumsfeld's abrasive attitude leads to him and Cheney being distanced from Nixon, which works in both men's favor; after Nixon's resignation in 1974, Cheney rises to the position of White House Chief of Staff for President Gerald Ford, while Rumsfeld becomes Secretary of Defense.
+The media dubs the sudden shake-up in the cabinet as the Halloween Massacre.
 During his tenure, a young Antonin Scalia introduces Cheney to the unitary executive theory.

-After Ford loses the election, Cheney runs to be representative for Wyoming.
-After giving an awkward and uncharismatic campaign speech, Cheney suffers his first heart attack.
-While he recovers, Lynne campaigns on her husband's behalf, helping him to win a seat in the U.S. House of Representatives.
-During the Reagan Administration, Cheney supports a raft of conservative, pro-business policies favoring the fossil fuel industries, as well as the abolition of the FCC fairness doctrine, which led to the rise of Fox News, conservative talk radio, and the increasing level of party polarization in the United States.
-Cheney next serves as Secretary of Defense under President George H. W. Bush during the Gulf War.
+After Ford loses the 1976 election to Jimmy Carter, Cheney runs for Congress in Wyoming.
+After an awkward and uncharismatic campaign speech, Cheney suffers a heart attack.
+While he recovers, Lynne campaigns on his behalf, earning him a seat in the House of Representatives.
+During the Reagan Administration, Cheney supports many conservative, pro-business policies favoring the fossil fuel industries, as well as the abolition of the FCC fairness doctrine, which contributed to the rise of Fox News, conservative talk radio, and the rising party polarization in the United States.
+Cheney then serves as Secretary of Defense under President George H. W. Bush during the Gulf War.
 Outside of politics, Cheney and Lynne come to terms with their younger daughter, Mary, coming out as a lesbian.
-Though Cheney develops ambitions to run for president, he decides to retire from public life to spare Mary from media scrutiny.
+Though Cheney develops ambitions to run for president, he decides to retire due to lack of presidential polling enthusiasm for him and to spare Mary from media scrutiny.

 Cheney becomes the CEO of Halliburton while his wife breeds golden retrievers and writes books.
-A false epilogue claims that Cheney lived the rest of his life healthy and happy in the private sector and credits begin rolling, only for them to end abruptly as the film continues.
+A false epilogue claims that Cheney lived the rest of his life healthy and happy in the private sector, and credits begin rolling, only to end abruptly before the film continues.